pusher/pusher-http-dotnet/README.md

 1. Update `PusherServer/Properties/AssemblyInfo.cs` with new version number.
 2. Check and change any info required in `PusherServer/PusherServer.nuspec`.
 3. Run `package.cmd` to pack a package to deploy to NuGet.
-3. Run `tools/nuget.exe push Download/PusherServer.{VERSION}.nupkg'.
+3. Run `tools/nuget.exe push PusherServer.{VERSION}.nupkg'.

 ## License